awsdocs/amazon-ecs-developer-guide/doc_source/service_definition_parameters.md

 `expression`
 Type: String
 Required: No
 A cluster query language expression to apply to the constraint\.
 Note you cannot specify an expression if the constraint type is `distinctInstance`\.
-For more information, see [Cluster Query Language](cluster-query-language.md)\.
+For more information, see [Cluster query language](cluster-query-language.md)\.

 `placementStrategy`
 Type: Array of objects